What is the Principal-Agent Problem?

-Listing and pricing your home can be a major problem as agents may overpromise on price to win a listing, negatively impacting your ability to sell the home.
+Listing and pricing your home can be a significant problem as agents may overpromise on price to win a listing, negatively impacting your ability to sell the property.

 Getting the best possible price can present an issue as agents may consider closing a sale quickly to be more important than getting you the best price.